A Magical Fairy Tales Unit Your Students Will Love

 Third and fourth grade kids learn about similes and metaphors.
 Then they identify figurative language in "The Frog Prince."

 In the poetry strand, kids explored limericks.
 After learning how to write a limerick, they wrote about one fairy tale character.
 Hey!
 What a clever take on character analysis!
-Ms. Sneed smiled as she considered how this tied in with teaching elements of poetry.
+Ms. Sneed smiled as she considered how the fairy tales unit tied in with teaching elements of poetry.

 Teach kids about limericks, then try a cool character analysis activity!
 Ask them to write a poem about a fairy tale character.
 Attributes really stand out!